erinachavez/the_jedi_journey/README.md

 # [The Jedi Journey](https://erinachavez.github.io/the_jedi_journey/)
 The Jedi Journey is an adventure game inspired by the *Star Wars* series, styled in a retro 8-bit aesthetic.
 I made this game back in 2017, but still enjoy its simplicity and design.
-Plus seeing how I've developed as a programmer is a nice plus :star:
+Also, seeing how I've developed as a programmer is a nice plus :star:

 **Screenshots**
 <br /><br />